 My School Visits

-My six books span from Reception through to Year 4 for which I offer readings, an author talk (including fun slides) and Q&A, as well as the option of curriculum related writing workshops.
+I offer readings and an author talk (including fun slides) and Q&A, as well as the option of curriculum related writing workshops.
+See below for how I pitch these from Reception up to Year 4.
 I then have a more general talk on writing and publishing in the digital age for Years 5 and 6.
-See below for more detail on format.

 Reception - Ferdinand Fox's Big Sleep and Ferdinand Fox and the Hedgehog- 30-40 mins